1Computer1/megumin-selfbot/USAGE.md

 Allows usage of `await` in addtion to things from eval.

+#### deferred / def - `deferred`

+Waits until you type `.` then evaluates all messages typed until that point.
+Deleted messages will not affect the eval.
+Type `..` instead to cancel the eval.

 #### python / py - `python <code...>`

 Evaluates Python code.